-Want to see our inspiration photo for this month?
-Of course!
+Want to see my inspiration for this spring centerpiece idea?

-This lovely spring centerpiece ~ which is on a table ~ is from Suzy at Worthing Court.
+This lovely spring centerpiece ~ which is on a table ~ is from my friend Suzy at Worthing Court.
+Suzy and I met at Haven Conference and have twice been in the same mentor group.

-I’ve met Suzy a couple of times at Haven Conference and she is a delight.
+Suzy is a delight.
 She’s also a wonderful decorator.